Coenraad van Beuningen: Ambassador

 In 1660, he was sent on missions to France and England.
-Louis XIV of France offered him a post in France that he refused.
+Louis XIV offered him a post in France that he refused.
 Van Beuningen warned against the imperialist and mercantilist French policy and wanted to move to Constantinople.
 He was impressed by Jan Swammerdam, who was travelling in France to study, and remained his firm supporter for the rest of his life.
 In the same year, 1664, a treaty with France was followed by the Second Anglo-Dutch War and the Triple Alliance.
 In 1669, he bought a plot in a backstreet and built a house (Blijenburg) in 's-Gravenhage and embellished it with paintings and Turkish rugs.
 Van Beuningen agreed to the ban on French silk and to actions against French brandy and salt.
 In that year he became mayor of Amsterdam.
 In 1672, he was nominated as the successor to Johan de Witt, not being a hard core republican.
 Losing the favour of stadholder William III an attempt was made on his life; it is said he was shocked and burnt part of his furniture.
 In one of his letters he wrote of the fantastic expansion of trade and imperialism in India and America.
 He also noticed that the Dutch Republic had had for 150 years more soldiers than all the other Christian countries put together.